KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 ### Note on Zoroastrian Layer Conflation

 **Zenetist Clarification:** In mythic presentation, Ahura Mazda and Ahriman may appear to operate across L₄ and IL₄ functions, but their primary placements remain L₅ (EOB: Theon) and IL₅ (VOS: Nekron), respectively.
-*Apparent lower-layer activity reflects cultural conflation of operative manifestation with primary structural placement.*
+*Apparent subsequent‑layer activity reflects cultural conflation of operative manifestation with primary structural placement.*

 ---